I love seeing painted furniture – before and after photos to see the transformation of an old piece of furniture. It’s not hard to do.

 I started by painting it with the drawers in the armoire.
 The Continuous Mister bottle will come in handy to keep your paint from drying out too quickly.
 Slightly mist the section to help your brush to glide across the surface.
 With a very light hand, I will go across the section again to soften any brush strokes.

-After I finished up with the drawers, top, sides and the feet.
-I let the paint dry for 2 hours.
-I will lightly sand in between my coats of paint with the sanding sponge.
+After finishing the drawers, top, sides and the feet, let the paint dry for 2 hours.
+You can lightly sand in between my coats of paint with the sanding sponge.

-I painted all of the sides of the drawers except for the back.
+You should paint all the sides of the drawers except for the back.
 No one is going to see it.

 6. Let’s have some fun and add some transfers

 Here is the beautiful Magnolia Garden Transfer.
 It comes with 4 sheets of designs.
 For this project, I only used three of the four sheets.
-It does come with a burnishing tool.
+It comes with a burnishing tool in the tube.

 Now the fun part of adding the transfer.
 It was my very first time of working with a transfer and have to say it was fun and easy to do.